Chapter 8 – Trace Minerals: What do You Need?

 It serves as a constituent of the vitamin B-12.
 It plays a major role in the process of erythropoiesis, in which red blood cells are produced.
 It is necessary for daily growth and routine maintenance.

-Health experts recommend around 1.5 µg of vitamin B12 daily; the daily B12 RDA is 2.4 µg for adults.
-To date no Cobalt RDA has been established.
+Health experts recommend around 1.5 µg of vitamin B12 daily; the daily B12 RDI is 2.4 µg for adults.
+To date no Cobalt RDI has been established.

 - Cobalt Food Sources : Foods that are highly rich in cobalt include milk, green leafy vegetables, meat, liver, clams and oysters.
 The USDA recommends every individual to have sufficient amount of cobalt rich food daily.